 The leaves are unmistakable - who among us that was ever a child doesn't remember the fairy umbrella shape, and the little perky hat of the flowers?

-As if beauty, pollinator attracting and as an addition to our meals weren't enough reasons to grow flowers in a vegetable garden, they also can be a pest repellent.
+As if beauty, pollinator attracting and as an addition to our meals weren't enough reasons to grow flowers in a vegetable garden, they also can be a pest repellent or a catch crop, enticing the pests to stay on them instead of your crop of vegetables.

 If you have issues with these pests in your garden, a package of marigold seeds are well worth the price.